shawn-nyk/tp/docs/DeveloperGuide.md

 ![CommandClassDiagram](images/CommandClassDiagram.png)

-Figure xx. `ABCCommand` refers to a command dependent on type while `XYZCommand` refers to a command indepedent of type
+Figure xx. `ABCCommand` refers to a command dependent on type while `XYZCommand` refers to a command independent of type

 #### Design considerations